 **Photo/Video Intern needs to arrive by July 21st

-Dorm Counselor (one position remaining)
+Dorm Counselor (FILLED)

 Candidate should have experience as an RA or counselor for either a college or summer program.

 **Dorm Counselors need to arrive by July 21st and will receive their housing free.